Setup Static IP for Windows Home Server

 I have also been having some issues with WHS.
 I have setup port forwaring via my DLink DIR-615 router.
 I can access internally via network / console or remote desktop but in the console it states that my router cannot verify accepting remote access or web site connections.
 I’ve been surfing for a week now to try and figure this out.
 I have a static IP address assigned to my WHS only with all my other machines obtaining automatically.
 I have spoken with my ISP and these ports are not blocked.
 I have shut down the firewall on WHS, I’ve even tried DMZ through my router and it still will not succesfully configure within the console.
 I’m now thinking it is my router but wanted some feedback to see if anyone else had any comments before i ditch the DLink.

-25. Moty Levy Says:
+25. Moty Levy says:

 Are there any new firms developing antivirus firewall applications?
 The old ones do not work for me